 Recent technological advances have enabled human users to interact with computers in ways previously unimaginable.
 Beyond the confines of the keyboard and mouse, new modalities for human-computer interaction such as voice, gesture, and force-feedback are emerging.
-Despite important advances, one necessary ingredient for natural interaction is still missing - emotions.
-This paper describes the challenging problem of bimodal emotion recognition and advocates the use of probabilistic graphical models when fusing the different modalities.
+However, one necessary ingredient for natural interaction is still missing - emotions.
+This paper describes the problem of bimodal emotion recognition and advocates the use of probabilistic graphical models when fusing the different modalities.
 We test our audio-visual emotion recognition approach on 38 subjects with 11 HCI-related affect states.
-The experimental results show that the average persondependent emotion recognition accuracy is greatly improved when both visual and audio information is used in classification.
+The experimental results show that the average person-dependent emotion recognition accuracy is greatly improved when both visual and audio information are used in classification.